 Having a good EQ allows you to observe and process your emotions, instead of suppressing them or avoiding them by various forms of distractions.

 People who are not very aware or in touch with their emotions, and who let their emotions be in charge usually try to cope with helplessness or negative emotions by indulging themselves in distractive things which can often be unhealthy.

 Things like binge eating, binge-watching, hours upon hours of scrolling through social media, and addictive substances like smoking, tobacco, or alcohol are all examples of subconsciously trying to avoid emotions produced from the not-so-comfortable occurrences of life.

 People who have high EQ, don’t take the escape route, they face their emotions and get in touch with them which often allows them to observe and monitor their inner states from a neutral standpoint.

 This in turn gives them the ability to eventually take some action to make a shift in their emotional states, and do something about those lingering problems that have subconsciously been haunting them.

 How to Improve Emotional Intelligence

-Hopefully, now that you have a clear picture about what high emotional intelligence is, and which characteristics you may or may not have yet, you can work towards developing and polishing your emotional intelligence further.
+Hopefully, now that you have a clear picture of what high emotional intelligence is, and which characteristics you may or may not have yet, you can work towards developing and polishing your emotional intelligence further.

 Some really good articles on How to increase your Emotional Intelligence are:

-I hope you find a good take away from this article, and from the resources mentioned at the end.
+I hope you find a good takeaway from this article, and from the resources mentioned at the end.
 Now I would like to hear about your experiences in the comments section below 🙂

 May you be under the shade of the Almighty!